Scottburg/countries-api-react-context-pico/README.md

 ## Overview

 A front end for a rest countries API, using React Context API to manage state and React Router to handle routing, created with typescript, react, sass.
-Responsive design for mobile, tablet and desktop..
+Responsive design for mobile, tablet and desktop.

 ### Features